-- Background research regarding housing, population and other current conditions within the Township, including an Existing Land Use Map. - Public input and Planning Commission input, which is an essential part of the planning process - Development and review of goals, objectives and strategies that define how the Township will address identified concerns, trends and needs. - A Land Use section that describes which types of development would be most appropriate within the community and the areas most important to preserve, along with a Future Land Use map which is an illustration of the long-range land use pattern proposed for the Township.
+- Background research regarding housing, population, and other current conditions within the Township, including an Existing Land Use Map. - Public input and Planning Commission input, which is an essential part of the planning process - Development and review of goals, policies, and actions that define how the Township will address identified concerns, trends, and needs. - A Land Use section that describes which types of development would be most appropriate within the community and the areas most important to preserve, along with a Future Land Use map, which is an illustration of the long-range land use pattern proposed for the Township.

 When the above components are combined, a picture is created that will serve as a guide for the Township as it faces important decisions now and years from now.
-These decisions may include policy changes, budget allocations as well as day-to-day issues such as site plan reviews, special land use approvals, and rezoning requests.
+These decisions may include policy changes, budget allocations, and day-to-day issues such as site plan reviews, special land use approvals, and rezoning requests.

-The original Danby Township Basic Zoning Plan was adopted by the Township Board in December, 1999.
+The original Danby Township Basic Zoning Plan was adopted by the Township Board in December 1999.
 This plan was the basis of the Township's first Zoning Ordinance, which was adopted in May 2001.
-The Zoning Plan was reviewed and fully revised and updated in 2008 as a Township Master Plan.
-In 2013 and 2014, Township officials again reviewed the plan to comply with the State Planning Enabling Act.
+The Zoning Plan was reviewed, fully revised, and updated in 2008 as a Township Master Plan.
+In 2013, 2014, and 2023 Township officials again reviewed the plan to comply with the State Planning Enabling Act.

 The Michigan Planning Enabling Act of 2008 requires the Planning Commission to review the Master Plan at least every five years to determine if the plan should be amended or replaced by a new document.
-In 2013, the Danby Township Planning Commission began the process of reviewing the 2008 Master Plan and determined that certain revisions were needed and a full rewrite was not necessary as area conditions had not experienced significant change in the five-year time period.
-However, needed revisions included updated demographics and analysis (Chapter II), revised Existing Land Use Map (Chapter III), amended goals and objectives (Chapter IV), addition of a Zoning Plan (Chapter V) and an implementation strategy (Chapter VI).
+In 2023, the Danby Township Planning Commission began the process of reviewing the 2014 Master Plan and determined that certain revisions were needed and a full rewrite was not necessary as area conditions had not experienced significant change in the five-year time period.
+However, needed revisions included updated demographics, changes to existing and future land use mapping, and general edits to content.